Altered brain-periphery crosstalk as a key pathomechanism for high-risk phenotypes in humans

 Introduction

 Diabetes is a leading cause of morbidity and mortality worldwide.
 In our fight against the diabetes pandemic, my team and I recently identified subgroups of humans that are predictive of future life-threatening complications even before diabetes onset.
-Classification into these new risk groups is currently purely based on extensive phenotyping; yet, the underlying mechanisms are unclear.
+Classification into these new risk groups is currently purely based on extensive phenotyping; however, the underlying mechanisms are unclear.

 Background

 Of note, phenotypes of very high-risk persons are highly reminiscent of those from subjects with altered periphery-brain communication.
-I will combine ground-breaking experimental research in humans with the latest data analysis approaches to delineate the causal relationship between altered brain-periphery communication and very high-risk phenotypes.
+I will combine groundbreaking experimental research in humans with the latest data analysis approaches to delineate the causal relationship between altered brain-periphery communication and very high-risk phenotypes.

-Aim 1: Brain-Periphery Communication Disturbances
+Aim 1: Brain-Periphery Communication

 The 1st aim will reveal disturbances in the brain-periphery communication in high-risk persons.
 I will: